Short Second Moment Bound for GL(2) $L$-functions in $q$-Aspect: Spectral Analysis

 \subsection{\textbf{Final Steps:}}

-We show the required bounds for $\mathcal{M}_{\text{Maass}_0}$ in the non-oscillatory region, when the sign is $+$.
+We show the bounds required for $\mathcal{M}_{\text{Maass}_0}$ in the non-oscillatory region, when the sign is $+$.
 The proof when the sign is $-$ is very similar. \\We recall that the sign in \eqref{eq:MM0} depends on

 So, we only consider terms in \eqref{eq:MM0} with $p^2m -n >0$, and $NV \ll p^{\varepsilon}$.

 Using \eqref{eq:LPhirewritten}, we can rewrite \eqref{eq:MM0} as,

 Rearranging the expression, we have